 - Shantytown Drive to Hwy Y: (5.2 miles) The river slows and widens here, with maybe a third of the trip being a flowage/marsh (looks pleasant).
-Shantytown Drive has excellent pull-off access.
+Shantytown Drive is a good launch option.

 - Hwy Y to Bentley Road: (1.3 miles) A tweener section between the flowage and river that includes a dam portage.
-Hwy Y is ok for launching.
-You might be able to launch by the dam instead.
+Hwy Y is a poor launch option with difficult parking.